fluxapps/LiveVoting/README.md

 For display the exported PowerPoint files you need to install the WebViewer-AddIn in PowerPoint: https://appsource.microsoft.com/en-us/product/office/WA104295828?tab=Overview You need also to configure your website as HTTPS and allow that your website can be displayed in frames.

+## Maintenance

+fluxlabs ag, support@fluxlabs.ch

+This project is maintained by fluxlabs.